 Frankie Howard remains one of Britain’s best-loved comedians, and his influence continues to grow.
 But what do we really know about the man behind the famous catchphrases?
-Now for the first time this one-off documentary reveals dramatic new material, shining a different light on everyone’s favourite comedian and reveals how Frankie lived in his private life.
+Now fro the first time his private residence in Somerset unlocks it doors, shing a new light on everyone’s favourite comedian.

 When Frankie died the nation thought they knew him as a best friend, but only his close friends knew all his secrets.
 Titter Ye Not features the first on-screen interview with Dennis Heymer, Frankie’s former partner and manager of 38 years, he speaks candidly about their relationship as well as the ups-and-downs of Frankie’s career.

 Since his death in 1992 his country home in Somerset has remained relatively unchanged.
-Now for the first time cameras have been given unprecedented access to Frankie’s private home.
 Each item in the house offers new insight into his life.
 There are riches hidden here that are now being seen for the very first time.
-Even by his close friends.

-One of the visitor’s to the house is actress June Whitfield.
-A great friend of Frankie and Denis’, they talk candidly about Frankie’s life.
+One of the visitor’s to the house is actress June Whitfield, a great friend of Frankie who shares with Denis memories of Frankie’s career and private life.

 Denis Heymer, June Whitfield, Chris Byrne